Mentoring and Befriending

 The mantra of Society Inc is simple, Connection before Correction.
 We want to pay particular attention, to the development of relationships as we believe that this is integral to any intervention.

-We believe that by offering a quality mentoring and befriending service to the area of Salford, that we will be in a position to assist in re-connecting the community and engaging hard-to-reach individuals and groups.
+We believe that by offering a quality mentoring and befriending service to the area of Greater Manchester, that we will be in a position to assist in re-connecting the community and engaging hard-to-reach individuals and groups.

 Our vision is to build upon Society Inc by training local people to invest in their own communities and to volunteer with us.
-Not only will this assist the people volunteering, by improving their employability and interpersonal skills, but we estimate that this will also overall make economic benefits to the community of Salford.
+Not only will this assist the people volunteering, by improving their employability and interpersonal skills, but we estimate that this will also overall make economic benefits to the community of Greater Manchester.

 We believe that everyone has the capacity for positive change and we will treat all our clients and volunteers with the dignity and respect they deserve, as this is fundamental to connecting and building relationships.